sxiii/bank-of-ideas/README.md

 * UI concepts
 * scientific video, video concepts or possible topics

+Note: for resource exchange requests, see the specific "resources" sections.

 ### What should be level of the detail to get into the bank?
 The level of detail of the project can be any (the more developed the better):
 * Basic draft of the idea without large description
 * Medium-described projects with ideas and details around it
 * Fully-blown project with business plan, financial plan, drawings, schematics and simulations

 The level of detail of your publication will also clarify your own level of interest in the development and might attract (or distract) other developers.
 Please take your time to prepare high-quality materials, without grammatical or other errors at your best.
+If you can't, ask the community or friend to help.

 ### What can be physically included in the bank?
 "How my idea will be represented here?"
 Basically, it's three things: